Crazy, I know, but… it’s the 8th of our 12 weeks of Artful Summer!

 - “Reverse angle” – when you have more than one image a simple but powerful thing you can do is to show reactions.
 If a Police Reform Protester is interacting with a Police Officer, you might get that in a single wide photograph.
 If you have a chance to get close, you can also show body language or facial expressions.
 If your tiny dog is barking ferrociously at a much bigger dog, again, the juxtaposition of their sizes in a single frame can be powerful, but you can also have a close image looking down on your tiny dog and a close image looking up on the big dog.

 Your photos should have captions.
-Two sentences is enough.
+Two sentences are enough.
 Or, if you’re inspired, you could write more.
 For non-fiction, your two sentences should answer The 5 W’s:

 - Why & How